 Would you rather have an intimate meal at home with your favourite person, rather than go out to dinner on Valentines Day?
 If so, here are some suggestions to create a loving mood.

 A Valentine’s date should stimulate all the senses, including smell.
-Parks Candles have a wonderful luxury range of scented candles just for Valentine’s and any other time you are feeling romantic.
-(For every purchase you’ll receive a free votive candle, too.)
+Parks Candles have a wonderful luxury range of scented candles just perfect for Valentine’s and any other time you are feeling romantic.
 Choose sensual fragrances, such as this Dark Rose candle which I was gifted by Parks, from their Platinum range and set the tone for a romantic time together.

 In a box as beautiful as the lidded candle itself, both with a signature Parks metallic nameplate, it would make a lovely gift for a special occasion.
 The scent when you lift the lid is delicious – very seductive and heady, brimming with a enticing, musky true-to-life rose scent but with a note of gentle sweetness, too, reminiscent of Turkish Delight.